Demand for Azerbaijani Finance Ministry’s bonds exceeds supply

 By Eldar Janashvili – Trend:

-An auction for placement of short-term state bonds worth 15 million manats of Azerbaijan’s Ministry of Finance was held at the Baku Stock Exchange (BSE) on Sept.
-17, Trend reports referring to BSE.
+An auction for placement of mid-term state bonds worth 15 million manats of Azerbaijan’s Ministry of Finance was held at Baku Stock Exchange (BSE) on Sept.
+24, Trend reports referring to BSE.

 —